olivern9274/Dominant-Strategies-Across-Tiers-of-Play/README.md

 chrome_options.add_argument("--window-size=1900,1000")
 ```

 LoLalytics has multiple pages of data I need.
 Each of the pages all follow the same format, which makes using a For loop simple for data collection.
 This For loop is nested within another For loop which cycles through each of the different ranks.
 It does this by physically clicking on the page by using the .click() function.
 Each page takes time to load so I include code to scroll down the page to allow every element to fully load in.
 If this step was not included, then the code would be unable to search for later elements at the bottom of the page.
 I use explicit wait commands to allow each element to load in.
+Then using for loops, I am able to scrape the data I need from each row of data.

 ```
 driver = webdriver.Chrome(options = chrome_options) # establish driver